TimRudy/uart-verilog/README.md

 &ensp;&ensp;[`CodeCoverageIndex.md`](tests/CodeCoverageIndex.md "CodeCoverageIndex file") · Lists all the non-trivial `if-else` branches in the code; lists tests that cover each

-&ensp;&ensp;The reverse index of the code coverage is what you'll see below: From each test, the code lines are linked and highlighted.
+&ensp;&ensp;The reverse index of the code coverage is what you'll see below: From each test, the code lines<br />
+&ensp;&ensp;are linked and highlighted.

 **Other notes:**